romaintrovallet/tutorials/NCS_BLE_DFU.md

 ![Picture of the nRF Extension for VSCode with the place to click higlighted](img/NCS/4_build_app/BT/build_conf_v1.png)

-Select those 2 options to have a working build.
+Select those 2 options and rename the output build folder to something recognizable.

 At the time of making the tuto, a danger sign appears when selecting the board.
 It's because of the secure and non-secure way to build the application.